Golap-Mostofa/lucky-one-bike/README.md

-# simpole-ecomarce-page
+# etting Started with Create React App

-my netlify live project link [my-project-link](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [my-project-link](https://github.com/facebook/create-react-app).

 ## Available Scripts